replab/web/sphinx/index.rst

 The documentation of **RepLAB** is organized along 4 directions, following this `approach <https://www.divio.com/blog/documentation/>`_:

 -  :doc:`Tutorials <tutorials/index>`: are short hands-on presentations that give you a taste of the goodness of **RepLAB**
--  :doc:`How-to guides <howto/index>`: are concise recipes showing how to achieve a specific goal
+-  `How-to guides <https://replab.github.io/book/>`_: are concise recipes showing how to achieve a specific goal
--  :doc:`Topic guides <topic/index>`: are understanding-oriented presentations explaining the big picture and key notions on which this software is built
+-  `Topic guides <https://replab.github.io/apps/>`_: are understanding-oriented presentations explaining the big picture and key notions on which this software is built
--  :doc:`Technical reference <api/index>`: contains a complete and accurate description of each object of the library
+-  `Technical reference <https://replab.github.io/api/>`_: contains a complete and accurate description of each object of the library

 Work in progress
 ----------------